 Method

-Note that this is a follow-up to the study reported in 14 14.
+Note that this is a follow-up to the study reported in Nussbaum et al. 2024 14 14.
 Thus, the stimulus material and the design are almost identical, but we recruited a new sample.

 Participants

 According to our preregistered plan, we aimed at a sample size of 40 singers (20 male, 20 female) and 40 instrumentalists (20 male, 20 female), because in our previous study, this sample size allowed us to reveal medium-sized group effects (d = 0.56 - 0.81) when we compared professional musicians and non-musicians.